jhogan/core/README.md

 Init systems, like systemd, can be used to invoke the bots this way.

 ## HTTP and WSGI modules ##
+The `www.py` contains support for HTTP objects such as HTTP requests and responses, HTTP exceptions and error.
+It also contains a `browser` object to make HTTP requests easier and more intuitive (for example, the `www.browser` can store cookies).

+In addition to providing HTTP facilities, it also contains an `application` that, when instantiated, is a callable that the WSGI server invokes thus providing an entry for HTTP requests into the framework's logic (see `www.application.__call__`).

 ## Command line interface (crust) ##
 ## Library dependency files ##
 ## Documentation files ##